Don DeLillo, Underworld (B+)

 1. They really deserve a homeland.
 Then again, who doesn't?

 2. Israel and Palestine lay claim to said homeland based on millennia-old scripts crabbed by drunken shepherds.
-Zionism is annoying.
+Zionism is annoying, and is the most recent claim.
 The old Arafat-headed exile PLO was annoying too.
 Best I can tell, the Lebanese aren't quite so afflicted by this, their homeland being roughly unquestioned since the French colony broke up.
 (I think a lot of peoples' sympathy might go the other way on this one.)

-3. They're all three violent places, thanks to their own actions and the actions of their neighbors.
+3. They're all three potentially violent places, thanks to their own actions and the actions of their neighbors.
 Tough to be an average Joe anywhere over there.
 Who started it this time?
 Who made the last ill-advised incursion?
 Who shot whom last?
 I don't think it matters much when the mortars are raining down.
-As far as the magnitude of atrocity goes, the various imprisonments, military or terrorist bombings, homeland grabs, invasions, and bigotry look about equally egregious from this angle, and I count that as a wash too.
+As far as the magnitude of atrocity goes, the various imprisonments, military or terrorist bombings, homeland grabs, invasions, and bigotry look about similarly egregious from this distant angle.

-4. They all were former colonial entities, artificially divided.
+4. They all, in their modern versions, were former colonial entities, artificially divided.
 Colonialism, like, sucks and stuff, dude.

 5. I'm inclined to describe all three as having their politics unduly influenced by religion.* Israel, however, seems more liberal (small-l, with respect to human rights, personal freedoms &c.), with a relatively sane court to balance it's relatively insane expansionism.
-Lebanon, despite some nasty interim periods, has a history of democracy, and maintains a free press, liberal universities, etc. Palestine seems only to go through the motions, and is merely authoritarian to my eye.
-The effectiveness of the three governments seems to follow these lines too, though I'm not ready to scream causation.
+Lebanon, despite some nasty interim periods, has a history of democracy, and maintains a free press, liberal universities, etc. Palestine seems only to go through the motions, and is merely authoritarian to my eye, to the extent it's allowed to govern itself at all.

 7. Culturally, Lebanon is easily the most appealing of the bunch, with some nice French architecture, outdoor cafes, the best food, comfort with the sin of alcohol consumption, and the sort of diversity that comes from a millenia-old hodgepodge of influence.
 Israel seems vaguely annoying with its attempt to be monolithic and Jewish.
-Though it's probably no fault of its citizens, the areas occupied by Palestine seems like flyblown shitholes.
-If these places weren't busy blowing each other to bits and kidnapping people, I know where I would most want to visit.
+Though it's through no fault of its citizens, the areas occupied by Palestine are in rough shape.
+What I'm saying is if these places weren't busy lobbing bombs at each and kidnapping people, I know where I would most want to visit.

 8. Hizbolla operates freely in Lebanon, beneath the government's eye or maybe with a nod and a wink.
 The Palestinian authority has armed militias over which it evidently has no control whatsoever.
 Israel guides it's questionable international relations under official state policy.* I'm not inclined to say that this excuses very much, but at least its military actions are technically accountable to/by its citizenry.
 Again, the effectiveness of government thing.